ejduwell/batchScratcher/README.md

 ```
 If the ssh key setup above worked, you should now no longer be prompted for a password to login to the cluster.

-## Usage

-To use this code:

-1. Open MATLAB
-2. Add the root project folder to your MATLAB path (if not already done)
-3. Locate and run the main entry-point script(s) — found in the top level of the folder (e.g., `submitBatchClstrJobMain.m`).

-### First, a brief list and overview of important files & folders:
+## A brief list and overview of important files & folders:

 | File/Folder            | Description                                       |
 |------------------------|---------------------------------------------------|